torvalds/linux/Documentation/block/biodoc.rst

 The following were some of the goals and expectations considered in the redesign of the block i/o data structure in 2.5.

-i.
-Should be appropriate as a descriptor for both raw and buffered i/o  -
+1. Should be appropriate as a descriptor for both raw and buffered i/o  - avoid cache related fields which are irrelevant in the direct/page i/o path, or filesystem block size alignment restrictions which may not be relevant for raw i/o.
-    avoid cache related fields which are irrelevant in the direct/page i/o path, or filesystem block size alignment restrictions which may not be relevant for raw i/o. ii.
-Ability to represent high-memory buffers (which do not have a virtual address mapping in kernel address space). iii.Ability to represent large i/os w/o unnecessarily breaking them up (i.e greater than PAGE_SIZE chunks in one shot) iv.
-At the same time, ability to retain independent identity of i/os from different sources or i/o units requiring individual completion (e.g. for latency reasons)
+2. Ability to represent high-memory buffers (which do not have a virtual address mapping in kernel address space).
+3. Ability to represent large i/os w/o unnecessarily breaking them up (i.e
+    greater than PAGE_SIZE chunks in one shot)
+4. At the same time, ability to retain independent identity of i/os from different sources or i/o units requiring individual completion (e.g. for latency reasons)
-v.
-Ability to represent an i/o involving multiple physical memory segments
+5. Ability to represent an i/o involving multiple physical memory segments (including non-page aligned page fragments, as specified via readv/writev) without unnecessarily breaking it up, if the underlying device is capable of handling it.
-    (including non-page aligned page fragments, as specified via readv/writev) without unnecessarily breaking it up, if the underlying device is capable of handling it. vi.
-Preferably should be based on a memory descriptor structure that can be passed around different types of subsystems or layers, maybe even networking, without duplication or extra copies of data/descriptor fields themselves in the process vii.Ability to handle the possibility of splits/merges as the structure passes through layered drivers (lvm, md, evms), with minimal overhead.
+6. Preferably should be based on a memory descriptor structure that can be passed around different types of subsystems or layers, maybe even networking, without duplication or extra copies of data/descriptor fields themselves in the process
+7. Ability to handle the possibility of splits/merges as the structure passes through layered drivers (lvm, md, evms), with minimal overhead.

 The solution was to define a new structure (bio)  for the block layer,